aio-libs/aiohttp/docs/client_reference.rst

          Set the argument to ``False`` to suppress a HTTP status chacker even if :class:`ClientSession` enables it.

-         Use *async callback* to call user code for that accepts a :class:`ClientResponse` and raises an exception to prevent the future processing.
+         Use an *async callback* to call user code that accepts a :class:`ClientResponse` and raises an exception to prevent the future processing.